attyran/flickrSearch/README.md

 # Flickr Search

-A basic Android app that searches Flickr and display images matching the search tag, using the latest Android methodologies.
+A basic Android app that searches Flickr and display images matching the search tag, using the latest Android SDKs.

 ## Components
 ### Kotlin